muhammed-v/Facial-Expression-Recognition-using-CNNs/README.md

 ### Visualizations:
-- `Confusion Matrix`: Shows the accuracy of predictions across different classes.
+- `Confusion Matrix`:	REFER SCREENSHOTS

-	REFER SCREENSHOTS

-- `Correctly Classified and Misclassified Images`: Samples from the validation dataset where the model correctly or incorrectly predicted emotions.
+- `Correctly Classified and Misclassified Images`:   REFER SCREENSHOTS

-	REFER SCREENSHOTS

 ### Observations:
-- The more the Epoch, the better the model becomes at emotion detection
+- The more the Epoch, the better the model becomes at emotion detection.
 - The model performs well on emotions with clear facial expressions (e.g., happy, sad) but struggles with more subtle expressions (e.g., neutral).
 - The confusion matrix shows some misclassifications between emotions with similar facial features, like happy vs. surprised.